 Jose’s Crocodile River Tour is not only a boat trip for spotting crocodiles.
 Many species of indigenous birds are highlighted as well, plus we always explore a nearby mangrove estuary, too.
 The tour takes two hours and currently costs $40 per person.
 Reservations can be made directly on their website.

 So those are my three favorite local tours.
-I’ve since added another great tour to my list of favorites.
-Click here to read about snorkeling the Buck Island Reef in St Croix USVI.
+I’ve since added other great tours to my list of favorites.
+Click here to read about snorkeling the Buck Island Reef in St Croix USVI or this one about Touring the Hungarian Parliament in Budapest.
 If you have a favorite tour that really stands out from your travels, please comment below.